TurtleMan64/SAB2/README.md

 1. [Download](https://github.com/TurtleMan64/SAB2/archive/refs/heads/master.zip) source code as zip.
 2. Extract zip.
-3. Open the `NewSonicThing.sln` in MicrosoftVisualStudio
+3. Open the `NewSonicThing.sln` in Microsoft Visual Studio 2022
 4. Hit `Build->Build NewSonicThing`.
 This will generate the final exe.
    * Make sure to be in `Release` and `x64` mode
-   * You might need to be in a similar version of Visual Studio to what I have generated the dependencies on (Visual Studio Community 2017, Version 15.6.7)

 ## Linux